 The most useful and frequently used Alt + Tab keyboard shortcut has been there since the Windows 3.1 era.
 If you’re are primarily a mouse user and want to open the Alt + Tab switcher screen using shortcut or script, this post tells you how to do that in Windows 7 and higher, which includes Windows 10.Read more

 In any version of Windows, the PrintScreen key captures the screen to the clipboard, which can then be pasted in Paint or any image editor and saved to a file.
-Windows 8 and Windows 10 saves you that additional step, making it very easy to capture your screen and saving to a file in a single keystroke.
+However, Windows 8 and Windows 10 save you that additional step, making it very easy to capture your screen and saving to a file in a single keystroke.
 This article discusses various methods to take screenshots in Windows.Read more

 When you’re playing a game or using an application that’s better optimized for full-screen mode, the taskbar can be a distraction.
 You can set the taskbar to auto-hide using taskbar Properties or Settings window in Windows 10, by enabling “Auto-hide the taskbar” checkbox.Read more